 Do you feel your compassionate nature slipping away?
 Want to be a more compassionate person in your daily life?
 While you will find more details and the concomitant studies in my two books mentioned above, here are some highlights to help make compassion more a default position in your daily life.

 Sleep — Getting only six hours of sleep nightly or less makes you feel more stressed, depressed and impatient, increases blood pressure, and makes you more irritable.
 It's hard to feel compassionate when you are just trying to get through the day with a short fuse and not enough time to accomplish all you need to do.
 Studies reveal that when you get more sleep on a regular basis, your stress level abates and you become a more compassionate person.
-In WALKING ON AIR, you will learn about the one thing you should never do before bedtime if you want a good night's sleep (and more information on the role sleep plays in our mood).
+In my book UPLIFTED: 12 Minutes to More Joy, Faith, Peace, Kindness & Vitality, you will learn about the one thing you should never do before bedtime if you want a good night's sleep (and more information on the role sleep plays in our mood).

-- Meditation — You don't have to be a Buddhist monk to know how to meditate.
+Meditation — As I write about in my book Wired for High-Level Wellness: Simple Ways to Rejuvenate, Meditate & Prosper, you don't have to be a Buddhist monk to know how to meditate.
 As a disciplined meditator for over 35 years, I know of its benefits personally.
 Here's one way to meditate: find a special, quiet space in your home.
 Spend at least 15 minutes there first thing in the morning and, if you can fit in a second session, also before going to bed.
 Sit and close your eyes and focus on your breathing.
 Inhale and exhale slowly and deeply, focusing on the sound and rhythm of your breathing.
 Mentally visualize peace and calmness.
 Your day will start and end on a stress-free note.
 According to recent studies, practicing meditation daily will change your brainwaves in a positive way, and make you feel calmer, less anxious, and more compassionate.
 Additionally, other studies show that compassionate people are healthier, happier, and more successful at work — and earn more money!
 When I meditate regularly, I am constantly reminded that the world is on my side, even if appearances may show something different.
 Affirm this daily: The world is on my side.
-To read an article on simple ways to reduce stress, assuage anxiety, and ban the blues, please click HERE.

 Nature — Here's a simple and inexpensive way to become more compassionate.
 View a photo or image, such as a poster, of a nature scene.
 You can put it in your home or office and look at it a few times a day.
 In one study, it was revealed that those people who spent a few minutes a day viewing images of nature, especially expansive views of nature such as an ocean scene or the mountains, became more compassionate.
 There are many nature photos on my website for you to view and help you become more relaxed, calm, and compassionate.